-Motion for Preliminary Approval.
 If the parties reach an agreement on settlement of a federal class action, they typically must file a “motion for preliminary approval” asking the court to sign off on the terms of the settlement.
 This motion must provide a number of details regarding the case and the agreed-upon settlement, including the likely amount of recovery per class member, and the amount and reasonableness of the administrative costs related to settlement.

-Sending Notice of the Proposed Settlement to Class Members.
 The parties must also mail to each class member a notice of the planned settlement.

 The notice of settlement must also give the class members instructions on how they can object to the settlement.
 In federal court, class members may only send their objections directly to the court in most instances, and it’s not possible to ask the court to change the terms of the proposed settlement (increase the amount, for example); objecting class members can only ask the court to deny the settlement.

 To give you an idea of the kind of information and instructions you should receive (via snail mail or email) regarding your right to object to a proposed class action settlement, the U.S. District Court for the Northern District of California has posted this sample language on its website: